Blog 60: Approaches to grow user base fast

 The team focused on building multiple prototypes to test with users, with a two to three-week turnaround.
 Something like Google X, that tests up to twenty ideas in a week.
 The Files team leveraged the design sprint framework.
 Where instead of building a full prototype, you test the idea with users, gather feedback, and then iterate on the idea.

-After verifying the idea with a series of prototypes, the team arrived at a version called Alpha, followed by Beta.
-And then MVP and launched it into the market.
+After verifying the idea with a series of prototypes, the team arrived at a version called Alpha, followed by Beta and then a MVP that launched into the market.

 To conclude:

-Four metrics that team tracked were, 28-day active users, week 1 retained users (useful for seeing if users back after the first time), week 4 retained users (a proxy for what long-term retention), Google Play rating (gauges people sentiment).
+Four metrics that the team tracked were, 28-day active users, week 1 retained users (to see if users come back after the first time), week 4 retained users (a proxy for long-term retention), Google Play rating (gauges people sentiment).
 These metrics can be sliced and diced by market, by partner, by growth channel, etc. In addition, the team also relied on different dashboards and ad-hoc analysis.

 Jump to blog 100 to refer to the overall product management mind map.